 In truth, we cannot avoid negativity bias entirely.
 Nor would we want to.
 After all, what about the times we do run into the odd tiger?

-Okay, crossing paths with an actual tiger is highly unlikely for most of us.
-But we do each still face very real dangers to our health and happiness from time to time.
+For most of us, crossing paths with an actual tiger is highly unlikely.
+But we still face genuine dangers to our health and happiness from time to time.
 Figurative tigers.
-And when they come, it is a good thing that our minds and bodies can prepare us to face them and deal with them appropriately.
+And when they come, it is good that our minds and bodies can prepare us to face them and deal with them appropriately.

-You wouldn’t want to completely avoid negativity bias any more than you’d want to shut off your ability to feel fear or pain.
-Sounds fun in theory, until you try it out and realize you needed those things.
+You wouldn’t want to avoid negativity bias altogether, just as you wouldn’t want to shut off your ability to feel fear or pain.
+It may sound appealing in theory until you try it out and realize you need those things.

 But just like with fear or pain, we can still take steps to keep our negativity bias in check.
 We can mitigate its power to ruin a great thing.
-But at the same time, we can leave it intact for those times when we really do need it.
+But at the same time, we can leave it intact when we really need it.

 Keeping Negativity Bias in Check

 The most important thing to remember with negativity bias is that we always have a choice.
-Precious little in life is all the way good, or all the way bad.
-Our instincts are great at bringing to our attention a variety of things that may be dangerous.
+Precious little in life is all the way good or bad.
+Our instincts are great at bringing to our attention various things that may be dangerous.

 But you are intelligent.
 You are more than your instincts.
-You are able to read those messages and decide for yourself what to give your mental energy to.
+So you can read those messages and decide for yourself what is worth your mental energy.

 In cases like those, the best thing we can do for ourselves is to give it the bare minimum.
-Save as much time and energy as we can, and get back to the parts of our lives that we love.
+Save as much time and energy as possible, and return to the parts of our lives that we love.

 The choice is always yours.
 Positive thinking can always make your life better.
-Ruminating in negativity usually won’t.
+Unfortunately, ruminating in negativity usually won’t.

 Next time your body tells you you’re dealing with a tiger, and you feel your heart race and your muscles tense up, the call is yours to make.
-If it’s really a tiger, you can deal with it now.
-But if not, give yourself permission to let it go and get back to your life.
+If it’s a tiger, you can deal with it now.
+But if not, allow yourself to let it go and get back to your life.